Engine Repair in Ann Arbor

 Crankshaft

-Acting like an arm on a jack-in-the-box, as it turns it moves the piston in a circular motion throughout the combustion process.
+The crankshaft acts like the arm of a jack-in-the-box—its rotation drives the piston in a circular motion throughout the combustion process.

 Serving Ann Arbor and Surrounding Communities Since 1982!